uataq/data-pipeline/README.md

 # Repository structure
 The trace gas processing tools are broken into five components
 1. `global.R` script.
-This includes reset flags and functions shared between different processing routines.
+This includes run and reset flags, as well as functions shared between different processing routines.
+Set reset flags TRUE to reprocess site data from the raw measurements (unnecessary if just reprocessing due to changes in bad data files).
+Set run flags FALSE to disable processing for individual sites.
 2. `bad` directory.
 Defines period of data that needs to be corrected or removed from the record at each site.
 These changes are reflected in the parsed and calibrated datasets.
 3. `fun` directory.
 Contains R and Python code that performs the bulk of the data processing utilizing the [UATAQ R package](https://github.com/benfasoli/uataq).
 4. `lock` directory.
 Cron lock files (in the form of `site.running`) prevent execution of processing code if a previous instance is still running.